How to Get Into Middlebury: Acceptance Rate & Strategies

 2. Canada

-In terms of ethnic identity, the breakdown of entire undergraduate student body is as follows:
+In terms of ethnic identity, the breakdown of the Class of 2028 was as follows:

 • Two or More Races: 6%

-A look at the gender split reveals that university enrolls a slightly greater number of women than men on campus:
+A look at the gender split reveals that the Class of 2028 enrolled a greater number of women than men on campus:

-Middlebury College’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 30%.
-This places them a bit below other top liberal arts schools which have the following yields: Williams College (46%), Pomona College (45%), and Swarthmore College (35%).
+Middlebury College’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted—is 44%.
+This is about fifteen points higher than it was three years ago.
+This rate now places Middlebury on even footing with other top liberal arts schools like Williams College (47%), Pomona College (50%), and Swarthmore College (42%).

 Tips for Applying to Middlebury College

-• If Middlebury is your top choice, you’ll want to strongly consider applying ED I by November 15 or ED II by early January.
-The Regular Decision deadline falls in the first week of January, but the acceptance rates are significantly lower in this round.
+• If Middlebury is your top choice, you’ll want to strongly consider applying ED I by November 3 or ED II by early January.
+The Regular Decision deadline falls in the first week of January, but the acceptance rates are significantly higher in this round.

 • Middlebury does recommend that students sit for an evaluative alumni interview.
 However, they are space-limited and no on-campus interviews are available.